hitokiri-mata/katacoda-courses/kubernetes-chaos/pure-chaos/step4-snowflake-melter.md

 ## Invoke Chaos

+Run your newly create application as a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/):

 `kubectl create cronjob snowflake-melter --image=$IMAGE --schedule='*/1 * * * *'`{{execute}}

+Label the CronJob so we can search its Pod's logs in a moment.

+`kubectl label cronjobs snowflake-melter app=snowflack-melter`{{execute}}

-The chaos Cron Job is will now be running one a minute.
+The chaos CronJob is will now be running one a minute.
 More flexible chaos systems would randomize this period.
-See the Cron Job:
+See the CronJob:

 `kubectl get cronjobs`{{execute}}

-In less than a minute, the Cron Job will create new Pod will appear:
+At the beginning of the next minute on that clock, the CronJob will create a new Pod.
+Watch for the Pod to spin up:

 `kubectl get pods`{{execute}}

-This is where the chaos logic runs and each minute a new Pod will appear.
-Older job pods will get purged.

-You can inspect the Job logs to see what they are working on.

-`kubectl logs job/snowflake-melter`{{execute}}
+Every minute a new Pod will create and run the chaos logic.
+Kubernetes automatically purges the older Job Pods.

+Getting the logs from all the Jobs is a bit tricky, but a common tool for us is called [stern]().
+Stern will gather and display logs from related Pods.

+`stern snowflake-melter --container-state terminated`{{execute}}

-You will discover in the Job logs that they are not finding Pods that are eligible for deleting.
+In a few moments you will discover in the Job logs that they are not finding Pods that are eligible for deleting.

+`No eligible Pods found with annotation chaos=yes.`

+Use this `clear`{{execute interrupt}} to break out of the Stern tailer or press <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 In the next step, define a target for the snowflake melter.